Vienna

 Budget: what to budget for

 A 3-night palace stay in Vienna ranges from 2,500 € to 5,000 € per person, depending on season and standing.
-Junior suites in historic palaces (Sacher, Imperial, Mandarin Oriental) start at 650 € per night in low season, 900 € in high.
+Junior suites in historic palaces (Sacher, Imperial, Mandarin Oriental) start at 650 € per night low season, 900 € high season.
 Boutique hotels (Rooms by Wolfensson, The Guesthouse) offer doubles from 280 € to 450 €, with less service but more character.

-Dining weighs heavy: a starred dinner costs 150 to 250 € per person with wine, contemporary Beisl lunch 40 to 60 €, palace breakfast 35 to 50 € (often included in packages).
-Taxis are affordable (10 to 15 € across centre), metro efficient (72h pass 17,10 €).
-Palace spas charge 180 to 250 € for 90-minute treatments, with pool and sauna access included for guests.
+Dining weighs heavy: a starred dinner costs 150 to 250 € per person with wine, a contemporary Beisl lunch 40 to 60 €, palace breakfast 35 to 50 € (often included in packages).
+Taxis remain affordable (10 to 15 € to cross the centre), metro efficient (72h pass at 17,10 €).
+Palace spas charge 180 to 250 € for 90-minute treatments, with pool and sauna access included for residents.

-Example budget 3 nights for 2 people (October, high season):
+Sample 3-night budget for 2 people (October, high season):

 • 5-star hotel, junior suite: 2 700 € (900 € x 3 nights)